Intelligent-Instruments-Lab/iil.is/src/routes/news/icelandic_news.md

   alt="A screen grab from RUV’s website.
 Man in the background on the left, on the right a silhouette of a man coding, a play button in the middle.
 Text at the bottom saying Tímamótastyrkur til rannsóknarverkefnis á velum LHÍ." caption="A screenshot of RÚV’s website."/>

-<a href="https://www.ruv.is/frett/2020/12/10/timamotastyrkur-til-rannsoknarverkefnis-a-vegum-lhi">Listen and read the full interview here. </a>
+<p><a href="https://www.ruv.is/frett/2020/12/10/timamotastyrkur-til-rannsoknarverkefnis-a-vegum-lhi">Listen and read the full interview here. </a></p>